Plays Musicals TV Print Personal Info Contact

 Commissioned and developed by American Opera Projects.

-To premiere at Sweden's Malmo Opera in December of 2023.
+Premiered (as Vinteryra) at Sweden's Malmo Opera in 12/23.

 Flurry Tale